The future of business. When was the last time you bought something? Let’s travel back in time to that buying experience. Did you feel anything?

-Was it because you had a sense of fulfilment?
+- Was it because you had a sense of fulfillment?

-There could be ten other reasons for why you decide to buy whatever it was you bought.
+There could be ten other reasons why you decide to buy whatever it was you bought.

 Add to that the knowledge that, more than anything else, humans are rational beings.
 We want to make sure we get value from every dollar we spend.

 Despite this, all buying behaviours stems from how we “FEEL” about a product or service- or even the seller for that matter.
 So even if you trust the seller, it’s still the FEELING of trust that dominates your behavior.